xbmc/kodi-tv/src/content/article/devcon-2024-budapest-part-ii/index.md

 And that's it for Day Two.
 A few more topics to roll over until tomorrow, along with some spontaneous coding while everyone is together - but, until then, that's it for now.

-PS it rained later.
+PS it rained later, just as we went out.
 Boo.